This is a tough read, but glory to God who preserved her through it all.

 This is where I screwed up again.
 On my 40th birthday, in 2013, the man I’d been seeing proposed to me.
 He was my “best friend” of many years.
 Sure, he had mental problems, but so what?
 He loved me and my kids, right?
 So that was all that mattered.
 He would marry me, but on one condition: I had to leave the Orthodox Church.
 He couldn’t stand all that liturgical, “demonic” crap.
 This should have sent me running… but honestly?
 I was still living in serious fear of my second ex-husband.
 He routinely withheld child support from me…or mailed the check made out to my maiden name to try to force me to go back to my maiden name so I’d not carry his surname anymore… he would call the Department of Family & Children’s Services on me and even though they never found cause for concern and stated “this is clearly a grudge call with no merit”, the ever-present fear was always there of what he would do next, or try to do next.
 I had no money or family to fight him, and I was deathly afraid to keep facing my ex on my own.
 So, to my shame, I agreed to these conditions.

-My third husband-to be was considerably older than me by 18 years and in very poor health; I reasoned that my time with him was most likely limited, and the church would be around forever… I wanted to be able to spend what time I had with my “best friend” as long as God granted us.
+My third husband-to be was considerably older than me by 18 years and in very poor health, we have read about his health conditions on this blog and I reasoned that my time with him was most likely limited, and the church would be around forever… I wanted to be able to spend what time I had with my “best friend” as long as God granted us.
 I could always go back to the Church; she wasn’t going anywhere!
 He did not have money…in fact he was unemployed and supposedly “in the process of applying for disability.”
 This was OK by me; I have never been a materialistic person and couldn’t care less about a person’s level of income, or lack thereof.
 Unfortunately, however, I eventually learned he was never actually in the process of applying for disability.
 As it turns out, he was addicted to pain pills and “made his living” by selling OxyContin and Xanax and Klonipin and whatever else he could get his hands on.
 He always promised to stop, at least in the beginning…but as his addiction got worse he became violently enraged whenever I reminded him of his promise to stop and really get on disability.

 We were married for two years.
 We visited many “biker churches” and met some fantastic people.
 (Yet, none of them were ever quite “good enough” to suit him somehow; he always found some reason for offense.)
 We attended Daytona Bike Week each year and frequented open house events at various biker clubhouses in Georgia, the Carolinas and Tennessee.
 I even bought him a Harley for his 60th birthday so he could finally try to fulfill his dream of prospecting for and eventually becoming a patched member of a motorcycle club (a basic requirement of which was owning a Harley).